Free State of Saxony (Weimar Republic): Background: Empire and World War I

-No significant political changes took place in Saxony until after the Reich constitutional reforms of October 1918, which made the government ministers dependent on the confidence of the Reichstag rather than the emperor.
+No significant political changes took place in Saxony until after the Reich constitutional reforms of October 1918, which made the government's ministers dependent on the confidence of the Reichstag rather than the emperor.
 Even then Saxony did not alter its electoral laws or constitution but simply invited two members of the Majority Social Democrats (MSPD) – the moderate wing of the SPD from which the more radical Independent Social Democrats (USPD) had split in 1917 – into the government, which for the first time was led by a National Liberal, Rudolf Heinze.
 The new government announced plans for constitutional changes and the democratization of the electoral law, but in the face of escalating revolutionary events they were never implemented.